gmontamat/gentun/README.md

 ga.run(10)
 ```

-You can also add custom individuals to the population before running the genetic algorithm if you already have an
+## Advanced features

-intuition of which hyperparameters work well with your model.
-Moreover, a whole set of individuals taken from a grid
+It's usually convenient to initialize a population with certain known individuals instead of fully at random.
+For
-search approach could be used as the initial population.
-An example of how to add a custom individual is the the
+example, you can add custom individuals to the population before running the genetic algorithm if you already have an
-following one:
+intuition of which hyperparameters work well with your model:

 ```python
 # Best known parameters so far